National Park Service U.S. Department of the Interior

 Entrance Fee Areas: Not applicable for Rock Creek Park.

-36 CFR §2.35 –ALCOHOLIC BEVERAGES and CONTROLLED SUBSTANCES
+36 CFR §2.35 –ALCOHOLIC BEVERAGES

 (a)(3)(i) The following public use areas, portions of public use areas, and/or public facilities within the park are closed to consumption of alcoholic beverages, and/or to the possession of a bottle, can or other receptacle containing an alcoholic beverage that is open, or has been opened, or whose seal has been broken or the contents of which have been partially removed: